How to Make a YouTube Video (Beginner’s Guide)

 Windows:

 When finished recording, click the Camtasia recorder icon in the taskbar, then the stop button.
-If you need to re-record, choose ‘delete’ to start over.
+To re-record, choose ‘delete’ to start over.

 Quick Tip: Press “F10” to stop a recording or “F9” to pause/resume a recording.